jiikai/yogigen/README.md

 Source material from which the app constructs its output of authentic aphorisms from actual teabags.

+Uses PostgresSQL for storing the source material and generated strings (if a permalink is desired).

 Still heavily in progress.

+The app will be deployed to Heroku when ready.

 TODO:
 - fix programmatical and grammar errors in output